The Henry P. Becton School of Nursing & Allied Health

 In response to numerous inquires for a transition to the MSN program, a Bridge Program to the Masters of Science in Nursing Program started in Spring, 2002.
 A registered nurse with a bachelor’s degree in another field may take the bridge course and after satisfactory completion of the course, the student may matriculate into the MSN Program.

-The Programs of the School of Nursing are fully accredited by the commission on Nursing Education (CCNE), the New Jersey Board of Nursing and the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 Throughout its long history of providing excellent nursing education, the School of Nursing has been helped with generous contributions from others.
 In June 1995, Fairleigh Dickinson University received a generous donation from the Becton Dickinson Company.
 Through this generosity, the School of Nursing was named after Henry P. Becton, a partner of the Becton Dickinson Company.
 Thus, the School of Nursing is designated as the Henry P. Becton School of Nursing and Allied Health.